What Type of Microgreens Should I Grow?

 Nutritional benefits:

-Wheatgrass is the most heavily researched variety from this family and it is loaded with health benefits from its wide-range of antioxidant, anti-aging, immune-boosting, anti-hyperglycemic and anti-inflammatory effects (study 1, study 2, study 3).
-Wheatgrass has even been shown to reduce the severity of inflammatory conditions such as ulcerative colitis (study) and increase hemoglobin levels in those with anemia (study).
+Wheatgrass is the most heavily researched variety from this family.
+It is loaded with health benefits from its wide range of antioxidant, anti-aging, immune-boosting, anti-hyperglycemic and anti-inflammatory effects (study 1, study 2, study 3).
+Wheatgrass has even been shown to reduce the severity of inflammatory conditions such as ulcerative colitis and increase hemoglobin levels in those with anemia.

 How to grow: